dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1501.md

 At first, we had an IBM 360 doing the printing on its sole line printer.
 We could print a few thousand letters per shift.
 Unfortunately, this tied up a very expensive machine for a very long time.
 In those days, IBM 360s rented for tens of thousands of dollars per month.

 So we told the operating system to use magnetic tape instead of the line printer.
-Our programs didn’t care, because they had been written to use the IO abstractions of the operating system.
+Our programs didn't care, because they had been written to use the IO abstractions of the operating system.

 The 360 could pump out a full tape in 10 minutes or so—enough to print several rolls of form letters.
 The tapes were taken outside of the computer